UCL/CATH-COVID19/README.md

  ### New (27/5/20)

- COVID_interactors HMMER3 and cath-resolve-hits results
+ COVID_interactors HMMER3 and cath-resolve-hits results.
+Results in COVID_interactors and new wikipage [`here`](https://github.com/UCL/CATH-COVID19/wiki/COVID-Interactors)

 ## HMMER3 Scans